peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 </mfenced>
 </math>

-where the x-coordinate is multiplied by `sx`, the y-coordinate is multiplied by `sy`, and the z-coordinate is multiplied by `sz`.
+where the X coordinate is multiplied by `sx`, the Y coordinate is multiplied by `sy`, and the Z coordinate is multiplied by `sz`.

 The scaling formula would look like: